tlverse/tlverse-handbook/08-tmle3mopttx.md

 **QUESTION:** With categorical treatment, what is the dimension of the blip now?
 What is the dimension for the current example?
 How would we go about estimating it?

-We'll now create new ensemble learners using the `sl3` learners initialized previously:
+We will now create new ensemble learners using the `sl3` learners initialized previously:

 ```r